mbernwieser/autodarts-caller/README.md

 ### Adding logic to your plugins

 All information about the throw can be found in the throw-event, just take a look at the information via `console.log(event)`.
 From here you can do whatever you want:
-- call other APIs (e.g. some LED system) with a simple fetch-call [JS-Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+- call other APIs (e.g. some LED system) with a simple fetch-call: [JS-Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 - you can call the built-in sound-service
     - `event.soundService.playAudio(filename, duration = null);`
 - you can call the built-in notification-service